PennyLaneAI/pennylane/doc/development/adding_operators.rst

   This loads the image of the template added to ``doc/_static/templates/test_<templ_type>/``.
 Make sure that this image has the same dimensions and style as other template icons in the folder.

-Here are a few more tipps for adding operators:
+Here are a few more tips for adding operators:

 * *Choose the name carefully.* Good names tell the user what the operator is used for, or what architecture it implements.
 Ask yourself if a gate of a similar name could